-In this session, we will discuss what qualitative research is, how it is done, what are the basic premises and offerings of this method.
-We will learn its techniques and discuss the advantages and disadvantages of these techniques.
+In this session, we will start to discuss what qualitative research is, how it is done, what are the basic premises and offerings of this method and so on.

 Maxwell, J.A.
 (2013).
 "Why are you doing this study?", In: Qualitative Research Design: An Interactive Approach.
 Sage Publications, 2nd edition, pp. 23-37.